fredericaltorres/JSonQueryRunTime/README.md

 ## Overview

-JSonQueryRunTime is a .NET library to apply where clause like expression to
+JsonQueryRunTime is a .NET library to apply where clause like expression to
 - JSON string
 - JSON string list
 - JSON-Lines file.